weiping-playnext/Zenject/README.md

 You might also benefit from playing with the provided sample projects (which you can find by opening `Zenject/OptionalExtras/SampleGame1` or `Zenject/OptionalExtras/SampleGame2`).

-You may also find the <a href="#cheatsheet">cheatsheet</a> at the bottom of this page helpful in understanding some typical usage scenarios.
+If you are a DI veteran, then it might be worth taking a look at the <a href="#cheatsheet">cheatsheet</a> at the bottom of this page, which should give you an idea of the syntax, which might be all you need to get started.

 The tests may also be helpful to show usage for each specific feature (which you can find at `Zenject/OptionalExtras/UnitTests` and `Zenject/OptionalExtras/IntegrationTests`)

-Also, if you prefer video documentation, see the [youtube series on zenject](https://www.youtube.com/user/charlesamat/videos) created by Infallible Code.
+Also, if you prefer video documentation, you can watch [this youtube series on zenject](https://www.youtube.com/user/charlesamat/videos) created by Infallible Code.

 ## Table Of Contents